📚 Guide to Using Our Matrix Calculator

 Matrix Algebra

-To calculate various matrix operations such as determinant, inverse, reduced row echelon form (RREF), adjugate, rank, lower/upper triangular forms, and transpose on a selected matrix, press the corresponding buttons at the top of the matrix calculator.
+To calculate various unary matrix properties such as determinant, inverse, adjugate, rank, lower/upper triangular forms, transpose, and reduced row echelon form (RREF), on a single selected matrix, press the corresponding buttons at the top of the matrix calculator.

-If a desired matrix expression is not listed in the Quick Calculations menu, enter it in the expression box and press Calculate.
+If a specific expression that you want to evaluate is not available in the Quick Calculations menu, enter it in the expression box provided and press the Calculate button.

-If the expression is valid and contains no incompatible matrix operations, the result will be displayed.
-Otherwise, an error message will appear.
+The matrix expression calculator automatically verifies dimension compatibility for all matrix calculations.
+If the expression is valid and contains no incompatible matrix operations, the result will be displayed; otherwise detailed error messages are provided.

-Remark: Although division is not a standard mathematical operation on matrices, our matrix calculator allows the use of the division operator as in A/B in matrix expressions, interpreting it as A*inv(B) for compatible matrices where B is invertible.
+Remark: Although division is not a standard mathematical operation on matrices, our inverse matrix calculator allows the use of the division operator, as in A/B, in matrix expressions.
+It is interpreted as A*inv(B) for compatible matrices where B is invertible.
 Additionally, note that 1/A can be used for inv(A).

 1×1 Matrices & Scalar Treatment